Frequently Asked Questions

 There’s only one atmosphere.
 Unlike smog or acid rain, climate change is not limited to any specific region, and offsets offer a global solution to climate change.
 However, our projects do usually provide additional environmental benefits such as reductions in mercury, volatile organic compounds, and groundwater contamination, which are beneficial to the communities where the projects are based.

-Is terrapass independently audited and verified?
+Is Terrapass independently audited and verified?

 Yes.
-To ensure maximum transparency and accountability, every terrapass offset purchase is verified by an accredited and independent third party at the project level, when and where the offsets are being created.
+To ensure maximum transparency and accountability, every Terrapass offset purchase is verified by an accredited and independent third party at the project level, when and where the offsets are being created.
 In addition, our total offset portfolio is subject to a separate periodic review by a different accredited and independent third party.
 Read more about our verification practices

 Doing business with Terrapass

-What is the terraPass refund policy?
+What is the Terrapass refund policy?

-Is terrapass non-profit or for-profit?
+Is Terrapass non-profit or for-profit?

-As a social venture, our growth is tied to our social mission.
-Simply put, the more members we attract, the more carbon dioxide we remove from the environment.
+Terrapass is a for-profit social enterprise.
+As a social venture, our growth is tied to our mission.
+We support projects that reduce carbon emissions in the atmosphere.
+The more customers we attract, the more carbon dioxide we reduce.

-Can I deduct my terrapass purchase from my taxes?
+Can I deduct my Terrapass purchase from my taxes?

-Can I sell carbon offsets to terrapass?
+Can I sell carbon offsets to Terrapass?

 Terrapass has very high and very specific standards for the projects that it will support.
 Learn more about our project standards and our principals here.
-If you have a project that you think could qualify for terrapass support, feel free to send us an email at info@terrapass.com
+If you have a project that you think could qualify for Terrapass support, feel free to send us an email at [email protected]

 Can’t find what you’re looking for?

-Email us at info@terrapass.com.
+Email us at [email protected].
 We’ll get back to you within one business day.

 Additional details